rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240204_New York Times Podcasts.md

 *  Currently, the Federal Railroad Administration does not place limits on freight train length,
 *  despite safety concerns.
 *  The tracks heading away from the ports of Los Angeles and Long Beach are thick, with
-*  long trains carrying intermodal containers teeming with imports from Asia—electronics,
+*  long trains carrying intermodal containers teeming with imports from Asiaâ€”electronics,
 *  toys, clothing, shoes, food and beverages.
 *  Just the sort of offerings thieves find most enticing.
 *  See this?